-68 MITCHELL STREET SW, SUITE 1100 ATLANTA, GEORGIA 30303-0312 (404) 330-6286 FAX: (404) 658-6077 ETHICS OFFICER
+68 MITCHELL STREET SW, SUITE 1100 ATLANTA, GEORGIA 30303-0312 (404) 330-6286 FAX: (404) 658-6077

-Jabu M. Sengova, Esq.

-ethicsofficer@atlantaga.gov

-2018 Financial Disclosure Statement Audit Report
+2019 Financial Disclosure Statement Audit Report

-The Atlanta City Code (Section 2-814) requires elected officials and certain employees to disclose assets and income sources to the Ethics Office and the Board of Ethics and Independent Compliance (the Board).
-The Ethics Office completes an annual audit which addresses completeness and accuracy of the contents of the statement.
+The Atlanta City Code (Section 2-814) requires elected officials and selected employees to disclose assets and income sources to the Ethics Division of the Office of the Inspector General.
+The Ethics Division completes an annual audit which addresses completeness and accuracy of the contents of the Financial Disclosure Statement (FDS).
 Our procedures, results, and recommendations are described below.